 - Trump picked ally Dana Boente to take over the Justice Department unit’s probe of Trump-Russia.
 Boente was last named by Trump as an interim acting-AG on the Monday Night Massacre (firing of Yates).

-- On Tuesday, POLITICO reported that Flynn’s lobbying work for Turkey came to him via Dmitri Zairian, a Russian with ties to the Putin regime.
+- On Tuesday, Politico reported that Michael Flynn’s lobbying work for Turkey came to him via Dmitri Zairian, a Russian with ties to the Putin regime.

-- The WH denied a request by House Oversight Committee leaders Chaffetz and Cummings to release documents related to Flynn.
+- The WH denied a request by House Oversight Committee leaders Rep. Jason Chaffetz and Rep. Elijah Cummings to release documents related to Flynn.

 - Shortly thereafter, Chaffetz and Cummings addressed the press, saying Flynn may have broken the law by not disclosing payments from Russia.